redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 * [Scala Language Server (Metals)](./user-defined-ls/metals.md)
 * [TypeScript Language Server](./user-defined-ls/typescript-language-server.md)

-If the template folder contains a `README.md` file, you can press the help button to open the instructions.
+If the template directory contains a `README.md` file, you can open the instructions by pressing the help icon.

 #### Custom template

-The `Add new template...` item from the `Template combo-box` can be used to select a directory from the file system to load a custom language server template, these templates can be pre-filled with server name, command, mappings and potential configuration.
+The `Import from custom template...` item from the `Template combo-box` can be used to select a directory from the file system to load a custom language server template, these templates can be pre-filled with server name, command, mappings and potential configuration.

+The selected directory contents should match the [custom template structure](#custom-template-structure).
-If the template folder contains a `README.md` file, you can press the help button to open the instructions.
+If the template directory contains a `README.md` file, you can open the instructions by pressing the help icon.

+Custom templates can be created by [exporting templates](#exporting-templates).

 ![New Language Server with Custom Template](./images/user-defined-ls/NewLanguageServerWithCustomTemplate.png)

 ### Exporting templates

-Users can export their own language servers to a zip file.
+Users can export their own language servers to a zip file, where each language server is a separate directory.
 This can be done from the LSP console, by selecting one or more language servers and selecting the export option from the context menu.

+These directories can then be used as a template for a new language server by [importing a custom template](#custom-template).

 ![Export Language Servers to a Zip](./images/user-defined-ls/ExportUserDefinedLanguageServer.png)

-The created zip file contains a separate folder for each language server that can be used as a template when creating a new language servers.
+#### Custom template structure

-Each folder contains the following files:
+By default, each directory contains the following files, but only `template.json` is required.
 - `template.json`
 - `settings.json`
 - `initializationOptions.json`

-A `README.md` file can be added manually to each of the language server folders to provide instructions for the corresponding language server.
+A `README.md` file can be added manually to each of the language server directories to provide instructions for the corresponding language server.